Maureen Ohlhausen: Nomination to Court of Federal Claims

-On January 23, 2018, President Trump announced his intent to nominate Ohlhausen to an undetermined seat on the United States Court of Federal Claims.
+On January 23, 2018, President Donald Trump announced his intent to nominate Ohlhausen to an undetermined seat on the United States Court of Federal Claims.
 On January 24, 2018, her nomination was sent to the United States Senate.
 She was nominated to the seat vacated by Judge Lawrence J. Block, who retired on January 8, 2016.
 On May 9, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
-On June 7, 2018, her nomination was reported by the Judiciary Committee by a party-line vote of 11–10.
+On June 7, 2018, her nomination was reported out of committee by an 11–10 vote.

 In December 2018, Ohlhausen announced that she had withdrawn her nomination for the federal judiciary, opting instead to join Baker Botts as partner and co-chair of the firm's antitrust practice.
 She said "The nomination was a great honor, but when it became clear that I was unlikely to get confirmed before my [FTC] term ended, I began to look and went out into the market."